It’s a long way to fall from a skittish horse

 do its work.

-Taken from an interview with Mario Batali in The New York Times Magazine, December 1, 2013.
-Submitted by J. R. Solonche.
+From an interview with Mario Batali in The New York Times Magazine, 1 December 2013.
+By J. R. Solonche.

 Curriculum